HAShihab/fathmm-MKL/README.md

 ## Genome Build

-FATHMM-MKL predictions are based on GRCh37/hg19 genome build.
+FATHMM-MKL predictions are based on the GRCh37/hg19 genome build.

 ## Contributing: